fasterthanlime/ooc-docs/source/compilers/json.rst

     array(Int, 10)
     method(MyClass, yeaahh)

-Tags for ordinary functions (i.e. not methods), classes, covers and global variables are just the name of the symbol.
+Tags for ordinary functions (i.e. not methods), classes, covers, global variables and interfaces are just the name of the symbol.

+Tags for interface implementations are like this:

+.. function:: interfaceImpl(interface, for)

+    See `interfaceImpl`_.

 Tags for members are consisting of a describing modifier and the class tag and the member name as parameters: